gansm/finalcut/doc/faq.md

 Are Windows and DOS supported by FINAL CUT?
 -------------------------------------------

-You need an operating system environment that implements a POSIX system call API.
+You require an operating system environment that implements a POSIX system call API.
 This can be realized in Windows with the Cygwin project.